Instability in Complex Oscillator Networks: Limitations and Potentials of Network Measures and Machine Learning: Acknowledgments

 \section{Acknowledgments}

 All authors gratefully acknowledge Land Brandenburg for supporting this project by providing resources on the high-performance computer system at the Potsdam Institute for Climate Impact Research.
 Michael Lindner greatly acknowledges support by the Berlin International Graduate School in Model and Simulation based Resarch (BIMoS) and Christian Nauck would like to thank the German Federal Environmental Foundation (DBU) for funding his PhD scholarship.
-Further, the work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, HE 6698/4-1 and KU 837/39-2).
+Further, the work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, HE 6698/4-1 and KU 837/39-2) and the German Federal Ministry for Economy and Energy (03EI1092A).
 Special thanks to Anna Reckwitz for sharing her code for computing the semi-analytic bound for survivability.
 AI Tools such as LanguageTool and ChatGPT are used to improve the grammar and wording on a sub-sentence level.
 We also want to thank Konstantin Schürholt for carefully reading the manuscript and his valuable feedback.